NickRimer03/drawer-playable/README.md

 ### Play

+This playable is a variation of the playable from [another repository](https://github.com/NickRimer03/rope-connect-playable).

 Use your mouse (on desktop) or finger (on mobile) to draw a line to follow the cursor.

 Connect a line of three identical chips.
 You can draw a line in any shape you like.